shubhamfuloria/shubhamfuloria/README.md

 </div>

 <p>I'm a Javascript Developer.
 I'm currently pursuing my bachelors from Shri Guru Ram Rai University Dehradun.
 I've good experience in problem solving.</p>

+<h2>💁‍♂️ Experience</h2>
+<h3>Data Structures and Algorithms Mentee</h3>
+<p>I've been a data structures and algorithms mentee at Girl Code It for a year.
+In this time I solved more than 1000 problems on different coding plateforms based on different data structures, it helped me a lot to improve my logical thinking and problem solving skills.</p>

+<h3>Web Developement Mentee </h3>
+<p> I've been a Web Development mentee at Girl Code It for a year again.
+I this time I learnt to build static, dyanamic websites.
+I got a good grasp over javascript.
+I learnt javascript frontend library React JS in this time.</p>

 <h2>👨‍💻 Technologies I'm familiar with</h2>
 <div align = "center" >
 <img height = "35px"src = "https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"/>